clemenceroumy/HLTB-wearOS/README.md

 - Retrieve your HLTB games status by category.
 - Select a game to start a stopwatch and save your timed session at the end of it.
 - See an history of your sessions.
-- If an error occurs while sending a session to HLTB, a log is saved locally and you wil be able to try sending it later (or upload it manually to HLTB and remove it from the logs).
+- If an error occurs while sending a session to HLTB, a log is saved locally and you will be able to try sending it later (or upload it manually to HLTB and remove it from the logs).

 ## Screenshots
 ### Display games by categories